Chevron left

 Weight bearing on an ankle

 As you navigate the recovery process, you’ll encounter the concept of weight-bearing progression.
 This process involves gradually increasing the amount of weight your ankle can support.
 It is a vital step in your recovery, enabling a gradual resumption of normal activity as your ankle heals.
+Severe foot pain may indicate that your weight-bearing progression needs to be adjusted.

 Non-Weight-Bearing Phase